OttieOtter

 Crossing the Paluxy River

-We learned, from the guided tour and the informational signs posted along the park's trails, that the tracks were those of smaller relatives of the dinosaur models; the Sauroposeidon, a Brontosaurus relative, and the Acrocanthosaurus, a relative of the Tyrannosaurus.
+We learned, from the guided tour and the informational signs posted along the park's trails, that the tracks were those of smaller relatives of the dinosaur models: the Sauroposeidon, a Brontosaurus relative, and the Acrocanthosaurus, a relative of the Tyrannosaurus.
 We learned about the many discoveries of theropod and sauropod tracks along the Paluxy River.
 My favorite was Roland T. Bird's discovery of the first distinct sauropod tracks found in the world!
 The tour with the park's guide was the perfect way to begin a weekend at Dinosaur Valley State Park.
 Once we knew what to look for, we could confidently identify dinosaur tracks at the other track sites.

 After the guided tour, we said our goodbyes and hiked upstream to Track Site #1 at the Blue Hole.
 It was nearly noon, and the temperature was in the nineties.
 Next time we will remember our swimsuits.